-At MBCN, it is our prime concern to give a warm, nurturing environment to our students that gives them plenty of scope to grow in terms of academics, communications, social skills, basic application sciences and self-care skills.
-Our teaching programmes have been developed after a careful consideration of their special needs, and each one leaves a positive impact on the children.
+At MBCN, it is our prime concern to give a warm, nurturing environment to our students, which gives them plenty of scope to grow in terms of academics, communications, social skills, basic application sciences and self-care skills.
+Our teaching programmes have been developed after careful consideration of their special needs, and each one leaves a positive impact on the children.

-Each child at MBCN benefits from customized Individual Education Programme (IEP) that is focused to develop academic skills, communication skills, social skills, motor skills ,applied and functional academics, self-care, life skills, recreational skills and prevocational skills through research-based methodologies to meet a child’s specific needs.
-We provide training for children with all learning difficulties like intellectual challenges, physical disabilities, autism, speech, & hearing impairments and children with multiple disabilities.
+Each child at MBCN benefits from customized Individual Education Programme (IEP) that is focused to develop academic skills, communication skills, social skills, motor skills, applied and functional academics, self-care, life skills, recreational skills and prevocational skills through research-based methodologies.
+We provide training for children with all kinds of learning difficulties such as intellectual challenges, physical disabilities, autism, speech & hearing impairments and multiple disabilities.

 Adapting to a Child with Hearing Loss: A Teacher’s Perspective